dheepakg/dheepakg.github.io/_posts/2020-04-01-what-is-farming.md

 All this can be possible only if we find an answer.
 Is it business or welfare?

-PS: This was originally published in [Medium](https://medium.com/@dheepakg/what-is-farming-f186639f4d07).
+PS: This was originally published in [Medium](https://medium.com/@dheepakg/what-is-farming-f186639f4d07), on Feb 25, 2018.